 These are separate from the FHOG — but you can often use both at the same time.

-- No income caps — the previous limits of $125,000 for singles and $200,000 for couples were scrapped entirely
+- No income caps — from 1 October 2025 the income limits were removed entirely

-- No waitlists — unlimited places for eligible first home buyers
+- No waitlists — unlimited Scheme places

 - 5% minimum deposit — eligible single parents or legal guardians may qualify with just 2%